 A medical professional reviews software as a medical device (SaMD) on a tablet.

-The line between a wellness app and a medical device is becoming finer every day.
-If your software provides information used to diagnose, treat, or prevent a disease, you are likely developing Software as a Medical Device (SaMD).
-This classification triggers a cascade of regulatory requirements that can be daunting for even seasoned developers.
-Getting it wrong can lead to costly delays or rejections.
-This article will help you understand the key pillars of SaMD compliance, including risk classification, clinical evaluation, and cybersecurity, so you can build a strategy that ensures your product is both innovative and safe.
+The line between a wellness app and a medical device is getting blurry.
+If your software helps diagnose, treat, or prevent disease, you’re likely developing Software as a Medical Device (SaMD).
+This classification brings a wave of regulatory requirements that can feel overwhelming.
+Getting it wrong leads to costly delays.
+This is where expert guidance, like SaMD consulting, and a clear plan for medical device software compliance are critical.
+We’ll break down the essentials—risk classification, clinical evaluation, and cybersecurity—to help you build a safe and successful product.

 Key Takeaways